palomachain/pigeon/.github/pull_request_template.md

 # Testing completed

-- [ ] _a list of actions that you've performed to ensure that this PR works as intended_
+- [ ] test coverage exists or has been added/updated
+- [ ] tested in a private testnet

+# Breaking changes

-- [ ] _99% of the times you should have an item: "wrote tests"_
+- [ ] I have checked my code for breaking changes